Safe and Interpretable Estimation of Optimal Treatment Regimes: DISCUSSION CONCLUSION

 \textbf{Limitations.} Like all causal research, our study relies on untestable assumptions.
 We assume there are no hidden variables affecting both EA burden and patient discharge outcomes, though unmeasured disease characteristics might violate this assumption.
 Additionally, the misspecification of our predefined policy template, intended for doctor interpretability, could affect real-world drug administration, akin to issues discussed in recent work \cite{savje2023causal}.
 Furthermore, while we focus on point estimation for personalized optimal treatment regimes, handling uncertainty, especially when estimating the exposure map from observed data, remains an open question.

-\textbf{Future Direction.} Addressing the limitations inherent in our approach, we identify two promising areas for future work.
+\textbf{Future Direction.} Addressing the limitations inherent in our approach, we identify three promising areas for future work.
 First, there is a need for research into uncertainty quantification for estimated personalized optimal treatment regimes, with broader implications for situations where exposure mapping is data-driven.
-Second, developing a non-parametric approach for sensitivity analysis and partial identification has the potential to advance research in this area. \begin{appendices}
+Second, developing a non-parametric approach for sensitivity analysis and partial identification has the potential to advance research in this area.
+Third, interpretable Deep RL has been explored to a limited capacity in works like \cite{lyu2019sdrl} and \cite{li2023differentiable}.
+Given the relatively strong performance of these methods, future work that optimizes Deep RL for offline and off-policy tasks is a promising direction for future work in this area.